 Vitamin C helps cells grow and helps us heal.
 It is abundant in many fruits, including cantaloupe, citrus fruits and their juices, kiwi, mango, papaya, pineapple, strawberries, raspberries, blueberries, cranberries, and even sweet watermelon.
 Vitamin C is also concentrated in bell peppers.

 This mineral keeps bones strong, and also helps regulate blood pressure.
-Popular sources of it include dairy products, small fish with beans, collard greens, soy, and cooked beans
+Popular sources of it include dairy products, small fish with bones, collard greens, soy, and cooked beans.

 While psoriasis is an inherited condition, certain behaviors and life conditions can make it worse.
 These include smoking cigarettes and being overweight.
 Psoriasis flare-ups can also be triggered by direct skin contact with known irritants, like poison ivy or sun exposure.